AlexReaction/alexreaction.github.io/_posts/2022-03-15-Digital_Receipts.md

 this idea because they want you to download their app because this app is also used to present sales and coupons which may influence you to shop at their store.
 That's the reason why they won't hand out the storing of the receipt to other apps. <br>
-Another reason is that every supermarket or even business has a slighty differrent register system and some of those system haven't been touched in a long time.
+<br>Another reason is that every supermarket or even business has a
+slighty differrent register system and some of those system haven't been touched in a long time.
 That's why it extremly difficult to implement new changes to a register system.
 The register system would need some way to accept a QR code which is presented on the customers phone and then send a email / the receipt